pheonixo/find_bar/README.md

 an almost seperated library of PhxInterfaces and PhxObjects.
 A few added features included in design based on not yet released second interface.
 The POPUP use is nearing use as treeviews.
 Still working on 'marks/tags'.

+  22 Nov 23.
+Major shift in code.
+Seperated PhxObjects for a soon to be a static library for link in.
+Marks had some work done on them, and more complete use of 'pop-up'.
+Addressed issue of an OS using a different coordinate system then Gtk/Gdk.
+As of upload left PhxObject code in example of Gtk linkage of lci_findport.